Be Aware › Mule Deer

 Mule deer are extremely popular game animals in Utah.
 The breeding season, called “rut,” occurs in mid-November.
 Female deer, called does, typically give birth to one or two offspring in late spring or early summer.
 Only the males, or bucks, have antlers, which are shed every year.

-Mule Deer Feeding Habits Vary with the Changing Seasons
+Feeding Habits Vary with the Changing Seasons

 Mule deer are known as browsers.
 From late spring to early fall, they gain weight and build fat reserves by feeding heavily on broad-leafed plants and grasses.

-Mule deer are among the most watchable Utah wildlife, and can generally be seen throughout the state during all seasons of the year.
+These animals are among the most watchable Utah wildlife, and can generally be seen throughout the state during all seasons of the year.

-Remember: Always observe deer from a safe distance.
+Remember: Always observe from a safe distance.

 While well-intentioned people try to help deer by feeding them, they can harm them instead.